Online multi-arts collaboration incubator

 The Fluidity project is a platform for the development of experimental collaborative artworks and partnership building between different artforms.
 Using a virtual collaborative space, The Fluidity Project will explore new themes and concepts every four months culminating in an online exhibition, performance, screening or gallery experience.

-Fluidity.org.au is free for a limited time and number of Blue Mountains and Lithgow City council resident artists / creators.
+Fluidity.org.au is free for Blue Mountains and Lithgow City council resident artists / creators.

 Who is it for?

 Fluidity is for any creatives in the Greater Blue Mountains – Lithgow council areas who wish to explore experimental collaborative art using an online platform for production, discussion and distribution.
-The principle of the Creative Commons (CC BY 1.0) where appropriation and referencing other creator’s work is allowed and encouraged is a bedrock of Fluidity.
 Collaboration can include drawing, painting, print, design, photography, installation, sculptural forms, craft, music, video, animation, new media, writings, performance and other art forms.

 How Does it Work?